samlas19/mini-incubator/README.md

 This project is currently at prototype and simulation level.

 ## Documentation
-📄 Full technical documentation is available here:
+📄 See the complete project description here:
 - Mini_Incubator_Project.pdf

 ## Status